Constitution of the United States: English law

-Both the influence of Edward Coke and William Blackstone were evident at the convention.
-In his Institutes of the Lawes of England, Edward Coke interpreted Magna Carta protections and rights to apply not just to nobles, but to all British subjects.
+In his Institutes of the Lawes of England, Coke interpreted Magna Carta protections and rights to apply not just to nobles, but to all British subjects.
 In writing the Virginia Charter of 1606, he enabled the King in Parliament to give those to be born in the colonies all rights and liberties as though they were born in England.
-William Blackstone's Commentaries on the Laws of England were the most influential books on law in the new republic.
+William Blackstone's Commentaries on the Laws of England are considered the most influential books on law in the new republic.